 The website's logo since 2017, designed by my good friend Fares Ben Sliman to whom I am truly grateful.

 I was born in New York City on 16 June 1999 to Greek parents.
 I have a twin brother and a younger sister.
 I was only 7 weeks old when I moved to Athens, spending the first four years of my life there, before moving to Brussels in 2003.
 In 2009, I moved to Washington, DC and I stayed there for two years, before returning to New York City in 2011, where I stayed until 2017 when I finished high school.
 I graduated from the University of Warwick in the United Kingdom with a degree in International Management, and I am now doing a Master's course in Shipping, Trade and Finance in City, University of London.
 Though I was born in the US, I consider myself Greek and my love for my country is not a secret to anyone.
 Ever since leaving Greece, I go there every summer for about 1-2 months, and it is always the best opportunity for me to see family, friends and to discover beautiful places.
 I go every summer to Aegina on the Saronic Gulf and to Zakynthos on the Ionian Sea.
-Apart from these islands, I have also been in Evoia, Salamina, Agistri, Kefalonia, Santorini, Thirassia, Ios, Sifnos, Hydra, Poros, Mykonos, Delos, Naxos, Paros, Antiparos, Spetses, Andros, Koufonisi and Syros.
+Apart from these islands, I have also been in Evoia, Salamina, Agistri, Kefalonia, Santorini, Thirassia, Ios, Sifnos, Hydra, Poros, Mykonos, Delos, Naxos, Paros, Antiparos, Spetses, Andros, Koufonisi, Syros, Milos, Kimolos and Tinos.
 I have had great times in my life, thanks to my amazing family and the all the good friends and people I have met, and I pleased to say that, wherever I have been, I have always had a great time.

 About my passion for shipping: